jessepav/simple-hl7v2/README.md

 to.

-But *Simple-HL7v2* is a 18K .jar with a dependency only on Commons-Lang3, and if you have a clear idea of the type of messages you'll be receiving and sending, it may be all you need.
+But *Simple-HL7v2* is a 18K .jar with a dependency only on Commons-Lang3, and if you have a clear idea of the type of messages you'll be receiving and sending, and handle your own file or network transport, it may be all you need.